medusajs/medusa/docs/content/add-plugins/stripe.md

 ---
-description: 'Learn how to integrate Stripe with the Medusa server.
-Learn how to install the Stripe plugin on the Medusa server and integrate it into a storefront.'
+description: 'Learn how to integrate Stripe with the Medusa backend.
+Learn how to install the Stripe plugin on the Medusa backend and integrate it into a storefront.'
 addHowToData: true
 ---

 # Stripe

-This document guides you through setting up Stripe payments in your Medusa server, admin, and storefront using the [Stripe Plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-stripe).
+This document guides you through setting up Stripe payments in your Medusa backend, admin, and storefront using the [Stripe Plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-stripe).

 ## Video Guide